-A modern implementation of a circuit first proposed by Stanley Fifer in “Analogue Computation: Theory, Techniques & Applications”.
+A modern implementation of a technique first proposed by Stanley Fifer in “Analogue Computation: Theory, Techniques & Applications”.

-A state variable sine, unlike a triangle core oscillator, does not have voltage limits guaranteed by the comparator that changes direction of conrol current into an integrator.
-Left alone, depending on the gain/frequency settings and how they change the parasitic terms such as PCB resistance and parallel resistance across the integrator caps, the oscillation will either damp out or ascend to the rails.
+A state variable sine, unlike a triangle core oscillator, does not have voltage limits guaranteed by the comparator that changes direction of control current into an integrator.
+Left alone, depending on the gain/frequency settings and how they change the parasitic terms such as PCB resistance and parallel resistance across the integrator capacitors, the oscillation will either damp out or ascend to the rails.

 The hard part of a this kind of design is therefore how to stabilize the oscillation without adding distortion.
-The basic feedback loop that generates the Sine has very few errors, mostly the limited phase response of opamps, and the error per cycle is only several mV or less, but unfortunately this quickly accumulates with potentially destructive results.
+The basic feedback loop that generates the Sine has very few errors, mostly the limited phase response of opamps, as well as losses or mismatch in passive components and the error per cycle is only several mV or less, but unfortunately this quickly accumulates with potentially destructive results.

 Examples of successful amplitude stabilization techniques include the HP8903 Distortion Analyzer which includes an onboard reference sine.
 In this topology, at the zero crossing of the Cosine, a sample is taken of the Sine level which will be at its positive and negative peaks.
 These can be compared against a reference value and the level can be adjusted accordingly.For a synthesizer, I felt this would not respond quickly enough under fast modulation.
 This topology was updated by Samuel Groener in published research who quoted an astonishing distortion performance of -140dBc.